johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **New origin trials: Explicit Compile Hints with Magic Comments.** This feature lets you attach information about which functions should be eager parsed and compiled in JavaScript files.
 The information is encoded as magic comments.

-- **`navigator.storage` no longer an EventTarget.** `navigator.storage` was made an `EventTarget` for the Storage Pressure Event, which never made it past the prototype phase.
+- **`navigator.storage` no longer an EventTarget.** `navigator.storage` was made as an `EventTarget` for the Storage Pressure Event, which never made it past the prototype phase.
 This dead code is being removed and as a result, `navigator.storage`  no longer extends`EventTarget`.

 - **Remove Prefixed HTMLVideoElement Fullscreen APIs.** The prefixed HTMLVideoElement fullscreen APIs have been deprecated from Microsoft Edge.